Big Pigeon in Southwest Iowa

 The Battle of the Driniumor River, 10 Jul - 25 Aug 1944

 The Battle of Driniumor River was a defensive battle just east of Ataipe.
-The battle prevented the 18th Japanese Army troops, bypassed earlier in the Wewak area, from breaking through US lines.
+The battle prevented the Japanese 18th Army troops, bypassed earlier in the Wewak area, from breaking through US lines.

 The accompanying map shows positions at the beginning of the Battle of the Driniumor River.
 I have included this map because it shows the location of Troop F of the 112th Cavalry Regiment, which included my son-in-law's father, Lloyd Joyce.